data-8/textbook/_chapters/14/5/Variability_of_the_Sample_Mean.md

 ---
 interact_link: notebooks/14/5/Variability_of_the_Sample_Mean.ipynb
 title: '14.5 The Variability of the Sample Mean'
-permalink: 'chapters/14/5/variability-of-the-sample-mean'
+permalink: 'chapters/14/5/Variability_of_the_Sample_Mean'
 previouschapter:
-  url: chapters/14/4/central-limit-theorem
+  url: chapters/14/4/Central_Limit_Theorem
   title: '14.4 The Central Limit Theorem'
 nextchapter:
-  url: chapters/14/6/choosing-a-sample-size
+  url: chapters/14/6/Choosing_a_Sample_Size
   title: '14.6 Choosing a Sample Size'
+redirect_from:
+  - 'chapters/14/5/variability-of-the-sample-mean'
 ---

 ### The Variability of the Sample Mean